 PPPoE Settings: If you are using a PPPoE connection, enable it and enter the User Name and Password for your PPPoE account.
 You can get this information from your Internet service provider (ISP).
 HTTP Port: This is the port that allows the user to connect to the camera's user interface.
 By default the port is set to 80.
 You may change the port number if using multiple cameras.
 RTSP Port: This is the port that the camera uses to stream video to.
 By default the port is set to 554.
 You may change the port number if using multiple cameras.
 Note: You MUST also set up your router/gateway for Port Forwarding/Mapping; this will enable remote viewing of your camera via the Internet.
 Please refer to your router's instruction manual on how to open up ports.
-For additional help on configuring your camera to work with your router, please refer to Installing the DCS-5605/5635 Behind a Router later in the User Manual.
+For additional help on configuring your camera to work with your router, please refer to Installing the DCS-5230 Behind a Router later in the User Manual.
 For installing multiple cameras, ONE port per camera must be opened on your router, the Web server (HTTP) port.
 Also, some browsers may restrict some ports, such as 1 or 22, for security purposes.
 If you have problems accessing your camera through HTTP, try using a port higher than 1024.
+After making any changes, click the Save Settings button to save your changes, or click the Don't Save Settings button to discard your changes.
+Wireless Setup Enable Wireless: To set up your IP camera's wireless network interface settings, enable Wireless Settings in this window first.
+Then continue the further configuration next.